 As part of the operating agreement, the City agrees to advance operating funds to the Centre to cover working capital needs.
 The City has agreed to provide local matching funds under the revolving loan fund program.
-The amounts due the City from the revolving loan fund was \$125,000 at June 30, 2022 and 2021.
+The amounts due to the City from the revolving loan fund was \$125,000 at June 30, 2023 and 2022.